ulricheck/Oculus/README.md

 =======

 The splice files in the samples folder can be run with the splice standalone command line tool.

+Some samples might require the RazerHydra extension, which is also available as a public repository.

 license
 ==========